OSGeo/PROJ/docs/source/resource_files.rst

 The HTDP modelling program is written in FORTRAN.
 The source and documentation can be found on the HTDP page at http://www.ngs.noaa.gov/TOOLS/Htdp/Htdp.shtml

-On linux systems it will be necessary to install `gfortran` or some FORTRAN compiler.
-For ubuntu something like the following should work.
+On Linux systems it will be necessary to install GFortran or some Fortran compiler.
+For Ubuntu something like the following should work.

 ::

     apt-get install gfortran

-To compile the program do something like the following to produce the binary "htdp" from the source code.
+To compile the program do something like the following to produce the binary :program:`htdp` from the source code.

 ::

     gfortran htdp.for -o htdp

-Getting crs2crs2grid.py
+Getting :file:`crs2crs2grid.py`
 ................................................................................

-The `crs2crs2grid.py` script can be found at https://github.com/OSGeo/gdal/tree/master/gdal/swig/python/samples/crs2crs2grid.py
+The :file:`crs2crs2grid.py` script can be found at https://github.com/OSGeo/gdal/tree/master/gdal/swig/python/samples/crs2crs2grid.py

 The script depends on having the GDAL Python bindings operational; if they are not you